Selecting a Kitten

 Call Kirkwood Animal Hospital before you go.
 Our staff may have already encountered a kitten from the litter you will be visiting.
 We also have information on specific breeds of cats and how that breed may fit in with your family.

 A new pet will become a valued member of your family for the next ten to fifteen years.
 It is important to do your homework and invest the time and effort to get the best pet you can for your family.
 Remember to be discerning.
-We have found that most kittens are purchased on an impulse and the new owners are attached by the time they leave the breeders.
-Over the last 35 years we have had to send back many kittens – buyer beware.
+We have found that most kittens are purchased on impulse, and the new owners are attached by the time they leave the breeders.
+Over the last 35 years, we have had to send back many kittens – buyer beware.
 Try to be objective until your pet is examined by one of our doctors.

-Good luck, we are always here to help you,
+Good luck.
+We are always here to help you,